Our Research activities

 Exhaled breath biomarkers have particular clinical appeal offering non-invasive medical diagnostics.
 Dedicated QEPAS sensors can be used as repeatable, continuous and real-time breath analysis tool.

 Gas Leak detection is a critical problem for several applications requiring hermetically closed areas.
-QEPAS-based leak sensors are several orders of magnitude more sensitive than a buble test or helium sniffer.
+QEPAS-based leak sensors are several orders of magnitude more sensitive than a bubble test or helium sniffer.

-Portable Quartz enhanced photoacoustic sensors (QEPAS) system are capable to detect in situ methane, ethane, propane and butane in gas phase, with detection limits in the few part-per-million concentration range.
+Portable Quartz enhanced photoacoustic sensors (QEPAS) system are capable to detect in situ methane, ethane, propane and butane in gas phase, with detection limits in the few part-per-million (ppm) concentration range and hydrogen in the hundreads of ppm range.

 Monitoring of hotspot areas